DevCycleHQ/AI-Prompts-And-Rules/install-prompts/react-openfeature.md

 After successful installation:

-1. Create your first feature flag via the DevCycle MCP
+1. **Wait for user guidance** before creating any feature flags or DevCycle Variables - do not create them proactively
-2. Implement feature flag-based routing
+2. When requested, you can help implement feature flag-based routing
-3. Set up error boundaries for feature components
+3. Set up error boundaries for feature components if needed
-4. Configure targeting rules in DevCycle dashboard
+4. Help configure targeting rules in DevCycle dashboard when asked

 ## Helpful Resources